-Selecting Drive Belts
+Alternator Drive Belts

-The added horsepower load of your Balmar alternator will increase stress on your engine's drive belt.
-This additional load may require that you replace the standard drive belt with a heavier-duty belt.
-Many aftermarket belt manufacturers supply premium-quality belts, designed specifically for heavy-duty marine and industrial applications.
-Among these are the Green Stripe belt by Gates, Gator Belts by Goodyear, and the Top Cog belt from Dayco.
-Many auto parts suppliers, such as NAPA, carry extra heavy-duty belts designed to support larger horsepower loads.
+Your new high-output Balmar alternator will increase horsepower load when compared to your standard OEM alternator.
+This additional load may require that you replace the standard drive belt with a heavier-duty unit.
+Many aftermarket belt manufacturers supply premium quality belts, designed specifically for heavy-duty marine and industrial applications.
+Among these are the Green Stripe belt by Gates and the Top Cog belt from Dayco.
+In addition, many auto parts suppliers, such as NAPA, carry extra heavy-duty belts designed to support larger horsepower loads.

-In addition to belt quality, belt size can have a substantial impact on alternator performance.
-We recommend a minimum 3/8" belt (measured across the back of the belt) for alternators up to 80-amp output.
-Minimum belt width for alternators up to 110 rated amps is 1/2".
-Any alternator larger than 110-amps will require dual belts, or multi-groove serpentine belts for optimal performance, as well as acceptable belt life.
+As well as belt quality, belt size can have a substantial impact on alternator performance.
+As a rule-of-thumb. we recommend a minimum 1/2" belt (measured across the back of the belt) for our 65-amp alternators.
+Any alternator larger than 65-amps will require dual belts for optimal performance, as well as acceptable belt life.